-About the website and Chris Lim
+About the Website and Sheng Player

-About the website
+About the Website

 The objective of this website is to introduce the Chinese Mouth Organ – Sheng(笙)to people from all over the world.
 Although the Sheng is an ancient Chinese traditional wind instrument, it is now able to play many different genres of music besides Chinese classical/folk music.